 Join us as a referee

-We welcome women and men aged 18+ who are interested in becoming a referee.
-This is a great way to become involved in the sport and increase your fitness on skates, whilst avoiding contact.
+We welcome women, men, transgender, intersex and gender expansive trainee referees aged 18 and over.
+Refereeing is a great way to become involved in the sport and increase your fitness on skates, whilst avoiding contact.

 Trainee referees join the league as ‘Hatchlings’ and complete the 18 week training programme.

 Once trainee referees complete their basic skating skills they also shadow our referees to start learning referee skills and the rules of roller derby.